luigidifraiawork/terraform-aws-nacl-rules-managed-prefix-list/examples/complete/README.md

 # AWS Lambda with VPC and VPC Endpoint for S3 example

-The configuration in this directory creates a VPC with a VPC Endpoint for S3 and no Internet access.
-Furthermore, NACL rules are created to allow response traffic to access VPC subnets.
+The configuration in this directory creates a VPC with a VPC Gateway Endpoint for S3 and no Internet access.
+Furthermore, NACL rules are created to allow response traffic to access VPC intra subnets.

 ## Usage